ChristofferJe/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 The variables in the Y data set are the different activities the subjects where doing while the signals from the accelerometer and gyroscope were being measured.

-The complete explanation of the experiment can be found throug the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The complete explanation of the experiment can be found through the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## The Creation of the Tidy Data